Fredrick Töben

-Involved in a number of controversies and court actions, Töben served three jail sentences: in 1999, for seven months in Germany for breaching Germany's Holocaust Law, Section 130, that outlaws “Incitement to hatred“; in 2008, for 50 days in the United Kingdom when he was transiting through Heathrow and Germany wanted him extradited under a European Arrest Warrant, which the court declared invalid; and in 2009, for three months in South Australia for contempt of court, for which he apologised to the court.
+Involved in a number of controversies and court actions, Töben served three jail sentences: in 1999, for seven months in Germany for breaching Germany's Holocaust Law, Section 130, that outlaws "Incitement to hatred"; in 2008, for 50 days in the United Kingdom when he was transiting through Heathrow and Germany wanted him extradited under a European Arrest Warrant, which the court declared invalid; and in 2009, for three months in South Australia for contempt of court, for which he apologised to the court.

 Early life and career

 Töben was born in Jaderberg, Germany, on 2 June 1944.
 In 1954, when he was ten years old, his family migrated with Töben to Australia.
-He studied at Melbourne University BA (1970), in Australia and Victoria University of Wellington BA (1968), in New Zealand, later earning a D Phil (1977) from Stuttgart University, and a Grad Cert Ed (1978) from the University of Rhodesia.
-He taught at secondary level at Leongatha, Kings Park, St. Arnaud, and Goroke, and tertiary level at the Warrnambool Institute of Advanced Education (now a part of Deakin University), Victoria.
+He studied at Victoria University of Wellington BA (1968) in New Zealand, and at Melbourne University BA (1970) in Australia, later earning a D Phil (1977) from Stuttgart University, and a Grad Cert Ed (1978) from the University of Rhodesia.

+Töben taught at secondary level at Leongatha, Kings Park, St. Arnaud, and Goroke, and tertiary level at the Warrnambool Institute of Advanced Education (now a part of Deakin University), Victoria.
 During 1981–82 he lectured at the Advanced College of Education, Minna, Nigeria.

 From 1980 to 1985, Töben worked as a temporary employee for the Victorian Department of Education and Training until his dismissal for incompetence and disobedience on 4 January 1985.

 He gained local, state and national prominence with his dismissal.
-Instead of opting for unemployment he drove a school bus from 1985 to 1988 thus becoming "Australia’s most highly qualified school bus driver".
-Töben was heavily involved in Goroke’s Centenary of Education celebrations, selling the book he compiled for the occasion.
+Instead of opting for unemployment he drove a school bus from 1985 to 1988 thus becoming "Australia's most highly qualified school bus driver".
+Töben was heavily involved in Goroke's Centenary of Education celebrations, selling the book he compiled for the occasion.

 Töben won his case against dismissal in the County Court and his appeal in the Supreme Court of Victoria, mitigating his own damages.